Kotlin/KEEP/proposals/context-receivers.md

 This is an effect of treating context receivers more or less like all other implicit receivers in Kotlin, but bundling them into a single group in the [Resolution algorithm](#resolution-algorithm).

-All the methods defined on [`Any`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-any/) type (like `toString`, `equals`, `hashCode`) are available on any Kotlin class and thus are also available in any function with receiver, for example:
+All the methods defined on the [`Any`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-any/) type (like `toString`, `equals`, `hashCode`) are available on any Kotlin class and thus are also available in any function with a receiver, for example:

 ```kotlin
 fun LoggingContext.weirdToString(): String = toString() // also OK